A Guide to Physical Therapy for Knee Pain

 - Repeat 2 to 3 times on each leg

 - Stay active, strong, and maintain a healthy weight: Exercise promotes optimal tissue health, thanks to circulatory and extensibility benefits.
+Try stretching and strengthening exercises that target the upper body, thighs, core, and hip muscles.

 - Wear supportive shoes: Proper footwear can help to distribute your weight evenly and reduce stress on your knees.
 Perhaps more importantly, avoid wearing old shoes with uneven wear or impractical shoes for aesthetics that propagate poor lower body alignment.